ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 Alternatively, you can create a Ballerina HTTP client and use that to invoke the service as follows.

 ### Creating a 'helloClient' to Invoke the 'hello' Service

+A Ballerina client is a component, which interacts with a network-accessible service.
+It aggregates one or more actions that can be executed on the network-accessible service and accepts configuration parameters related to the network-accessible service.

 There are two kinds of clients in Ballerina, inbound (or ingress) and outbound (or egress) clients.
 An outbound client object can be used to send messages to a network service.